Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Introduction

 This paper concerns the interaction of a single soliton with a dense ``gas" of solitons in the setting of the (focusing) modified KdV equation.
 The mKdV equation,

 has a soliton solution of the form

 where the quantity $4\kappa^2$ is the wave velocity, $\kappa \in \R_+$, and $x_0 $ is a phase shift.
-The solution with the positive hump is the standard \emph{soliton}, while the negative amplitude solution is called \emph{anti-soliton}.
+The solution with the positive hump is the standard \emph{soliton}, while the negative amplitude solution is called an \emph{anti-soliton}.

-For general solutions on the line and decaying at infinity, it is well known that $q$ solves the mKdV equation if and only if there is a simultaneous solution ${\bm \Phi}={\bm \Phi}(k;x,t)$, $k\in\mathbb{C}$, to the following Lax pair equations:
+For general solutions on the line which decay sufficiently quickly at infinity, it is well known that $q$ solves the mKdV equation if and only if there is a simultaneous solution ${\bm \Phi}={\bm \Phi}(k;x,t)$, $k\in\mathbb{C}$, to the following Lax pair equations: